NekroDoll/codesaber/README.txt

 - Microsoft (R) Roslyn-based basic C# REPL
   (shout out to @gblock for the inspiration)
 - Scripts (no class/global type declaration required) or assemblies
-- Verrry basic initial implementation but *mucho* room for growth
+- Gist persistence of scripts (save to / load from)
+- Verry basic autocomplete

 2) CodeSaber.Ice.exe
 - csc.exe-based C# compiler